 On September 21, 2023, an in-water pre-construction eelgrass/Caulerpa dive survey was conducted as an Army Corps of Engineers (ACOE) and Regional Water Quality Control Board (RWQCB) permit condition for the Antigua Village Dock Replacement project in the Coronado Cays.
 During this survey, divers identified an approximately 24 square meter patch of Caulerpa prolifera growing underneath and adjacent to the boat docks.
 Additional diver surveys in October 2023 found 0.25 acres of Caulerpa prolifera along the northern side of Antiqua Village and in April 2024 diver surveys found a 15-meter patch of Caulerpa prolifera in south San Diego Bay.
+On April 1, 2025, additional small patches of Caulerpa were found adjacent to the existing Caulerpa patches.
+These patches have all been covered with salt, netting and benthic barriers to prevent the spread and to assist with eradication efforts.

 Caulerpa prolifera is invasive algae that has not previously been identified in San Diego Bay, despite routine monitoring since the early 2000s.
 Caulerpa typically occurs in subtropical and tropical soft-bottom locales and when introduced, can aggressively displace native habitats including critical eelgrass habitat.
 The presence of Caulerpa has caused significant and expensive damage to coastal waters in California and the Mediterranean Sea, warranting immediate action to eradicate any observed presence of the algae.
-Caulerpa infested part of Huntington Beach and Carlsbad in the early 2000s, which is now eradicated, and has been battled in Newport Bay since 2021, which is close to being eradicated.
+Caulerpa infested part of Huntington Beach and Carlsbad in the early 2000s, which is now eradicated, and has been battled in Newport Bay since 2021.

-South San Diego Bay is home to 1,900 acres of eelgrass which could be overgrown and displaced by Caulerpa prolifera.
+South San Diego Bay is home to 1,900 acres of eelgrass an extremely important habitat which could be overgrown and displaced by Caulerpa prolifera without aggressive action.
 Any spread of Caulerpa into the south bay eelgrass beds, if left untreated, has the potential to impact the bay's 70 fish species and 60-80 threatened green sea turtles which reside in or forage on eelgrass.
+Caulerpa impacts to eelgrass could cause the loss of the main food source for the bays turtles and fish by eliminating fish protection from predators along with their food source.
+Eelgrass is also vital due to its ability to absorb carbon which helps offset greenhouse gas emissions and eelgrass also improves water quality by filtering sediment reducing the spread of turbidity and possible contaminants.